MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-administrative-settings.md

 ## Working with large workbooks
 <a name="LargeWorkbooks"> </a>

-When opening a workbook in , there is a time limit of one minute before will time out and fail to load the workbook.
+When opening a workbook in Excel Online, there is a time limit of one minute before Excel Online will time out and fail to load the workbook.
 Occasionally, this time limit may not be enough to load large workbooks.
 If you run into problems loading large workbooks, you can adjust the timeout value.

-To change the timeout value, you must update the settings.xml file on each computer running .
+To change the timeout value, you must update the settings.xml file on each computer running Office Online Server.
 (This file is normally located at C:\\ProgramData\\Microsoft\\OfficeWebApps\\Data\\FarmState\\settings.xml.)